-Siah Chin Leong Ng Lee Thin Position Independent Non-Executive Director Independent Non-Executive Director Age 51 47 Nationality Malaysian Malaysian Qualification Bachelor of Arts, majoring in Political Science (1982-1985) Chartered Accountancy Working experience & occupation - Started as Manager in 1988 at the subsidiary of Tasek Maju Realty Sdn.
-Bhd., a Property Developer and promoted as Executive Director in 1990 Member of the Malaysian Institute of Accountants ("MIA") and Fellow Member of Association of Chartered Certified Accountants ("FCCA") - Subsequently, joined Daiman Development Berhad, a Property Developer as General Manager in 2006 and resigned in 2013 - Graduated with a Bachelor of Economics (Hons) from University Utara Malaysia in 1992 - Currently, he is an Advisor of S & L Vintners, a Wine Retailer - She has more than 20 years of experience in the field of corporate finance, auditing, accounting and taxation - She was the Financial Controller of Binaik Equity Bhd. in 2001 for 9 years before set up her own firm, Yellow Business Solution in 2010 and Yellow Tax Services Sdn.
+Siah Chin Leong Ng Lee Thin Position Independent Non-Executive Director Independent Non-Executive Director Age 52 48 Nationality Malaysian Malaysian Qualification Bachelor of Arts, majoring in Political Science (1982-1985) Chartered Accountancy Working experience & occupation Started as Manager in 1988 at the subsidiary of Tasek Maju Realty Sdn.
+Bhd., a Property Developer and promoted as Executive Director in 1990 - Member of the Malaysian Institute of Accountants ("MIA") and Fellow Member of Association of Chartered Certified Accountants ("FCCA") Subsequently, joined Daiman Development Berhad, a Property Developer as General Manager in 2006 and resigned in 2013 - Graduated with a Bachelor of Economics (Hons) from University Utara Malaysia in 1992 Currently, he is an Advisor of S &amp; L Vintners, a Wine Retailer - She has more than 20 years of experience in the field of corporate finance, auditing, accounting and taxation She was the Financial Controller of Binaik Equity Bhd. in 2001 for 9 years before set up her own firm, Yellow Business Solution in 2010 and Yellow Tax Services Sdn.
 Bhd. in 2012.
-Prior to that, she worked with Ernst & Young in 1996 Date of Appointment 18 March 2014 6 May 2014 Other directorships of public listed companies No No Membership of Board Committees N/A N/A Family relationship with any director and/or major shareholder of JTB No No Conflict of interest with JTB, if any No No Convictions for offences within the past 10 years other than traffic offences No No No. of Board Meetings attended in the financial year N/A N/A
+Prior to that, she worked with Ernst &amp; Young in 1996 Date of Appointment 18 March 2014 6 May 2014 Other directorships of public listed companies No No Membership of Board Committees Chairman of Audit Committee and Risk Management Committee, Member of Remuneration Committee and Nomination Committee Chairman of Remuneration Committee, Member of Audit Committee and Nomination Committee Family relationship with any director and/or major shareholder of JTB No No Conflict of interest with JTB, if any No No Convictions for offences within the past 10 years other than traffic offences No No No. of Board Meetings attended in the financial year 4 4